-After Jyske Bank's merger with Jyske Realkredit, S&P considers Jyske Realkredit to be a core subsidiary of Jyske Bank and has affirmed its A-/A-2 ratings on both banks.
+After Jyske Bank's merger with Jyske Realkredit, S&P considers Jyske Realkredit to be a core subsidiary of Jyske Bank.
+On October 23 2019, S&P raised its rating from A-/A-2 ratings on both banks to A/A-1, but lowered its outlook from positive to stable.

-Covered bonds issued by Jyske Realkredit represent senior direct, secured and unconditional obligations of the issuer and are rated AAA by S&P with stable outlook.
+Covered bonds issued by Jyske Realkredit represent senior direct, secured and unconditional obligations of the issuer and are rated AAA by S&P with a stable outlook.